About the Anne Rowling Regenerative Neurology Clinic

 The Anne Rowling Regenerative Neurology Clinic is a charitable University of Edinburgh research facility focusing on a wide range of neurological conditions, especially neurodegenerative diseases.

 Neurological diseases represent one of the major public health threats in the industrialised world.
-These diseases include multiple sclerosis (MS), motor neurone disease (MND or ALS), Parkinson’s disease (PD) and movement disorders, cognitive disorders and dementias, brain haemorrhage after stroke, Huntington's disease (HD) and fragile X syndrome.
+These diseases include multiple sclerosis (MS), motor neurone disease (MND or ALS), Parkinson’s disease (PD) and movement disorders, cognitive disorders and dementias, brain haemorrhage after stroke, and Huntington's disease (HD).

 We aim to improve patients' lives through research: translating laboratory findings into clinical trials and ultimately, new therapies.

 In the welcoming environment of the Anne Rowling Clinic, we provide out-patient care for people with a neurological condition who have been referred by their GP or neurologist.
 All clinical activity is undertaken in partnership with the UK's National Health Service (NHS).
 Importantly, patients of the Anne Rowling Clinic have first-hand access to research projects and clinical trials, should they wish to participate.